kosl/ihipp-examples/docs/week3.md

 So these are the arguments that are the most important information the MPI environment needs in order to know what data is sent and to whom.

 ## Receiving paradigms
-Quite obviously the receiver has to call the receiver function.
+As we saw that sending a message needs a function so quite obviously, the receiver has to call the receiver function.
 This means that we have two ranks in order that one is the sender, the other one is the receiver.
 So one will call the MPI_send function and the other will similarly call MPI_Recv to receive.
 To be able to receive we use the function
 ~~~c
 MPI_Recv(void *buf, int count, MPI_Datatype datatype, int source, int tag, MPI_Comm comm, MPI_Status *status);
 ~~~